dabreegster/odjitter/README.md

 </div>

-3. A [.geojson
+3. One or more [.geojson
     file](https://github.com/dabreegster/odjitter/blob/main/data/road_network.geojson)
-    representing a transport network from which origin and destination points are sampled
+    representing geographic entities (e.g. road networks) from which origin and destination points are sampled

 <div class="cell">